phpawcom/basicSync/README.md

 ##### Notes
 - The script does not check for duplicated records
-- There should me just 1 main database
+- There should be just 1 main database
 - This is  a beta version